Anxiety, Panic Attack

 What To Do

 While it is important to manage the diet to reduce stimulants and settle the nerves, the most important thing of all is to find a way for your body to calm.
-When your physical body is calm, your mind will follow suit.
+When your physical body is calm, this will enable your mind to follow suit.
 This is fundamental to helping ease the awfulness that is anxiety.
 Find a technique or method that works for you, and faithfully and consistently use it.

 - Reduce or avoid alcohol.
 Alcohol may quell the feelings of anxiety momentarily, but the next day you will be back on the roller coaster.
 A glass or two may be fine, more will make things worse.